-The first control is set by defining an initial receptor

-Definitions tab > Receptors

-Definitions tab > Receptor Sets

-to add the initial receptor as a dynamic grid to the new Receptor Set and make the dynamic grid available for metric result definitions.
+The first control is set by defining an initial receptor in the Definitions tab > Receptors, followed by Definitions tab > Receptor Sets, to add the initial receptor as a dynamic grid to the new Receptor Set.
 The initial receptor should be defined as a grid that is not too big and not too small.
 A good guideline is to define that initial receptor to be a bounding box comprising a 2x2 grid that just contains the runways for the airport of interest.
 That initial receptor will be further refined automatically by AEDT until the spatial variation of the noise contour is smooth or the refinement level limit (defined below) is reached.
 The bounding box of the initial receptor grid also sets the minimum "step" size when expanding the dynamic grid to meet the second control.
 Note that this is the inverse of the concept of the recursive grid in INM, where the initial grid must be large enough to cover the noise contour of interest which is difficult to know before-hand.